 - FBI’s Art Crime Team and recent trends in art crimes, the prevalence of forgeries, and how collectors and galleries can protect themselves from fraud.

 - Election security, including representatives from the San Diego County Registrar of Voters, FBI Public Corruption Squad, and U.S. Postal Inspectors.

-- Tuesday, August 25 at 6 p.m. – Executive Assistant Director (EAD) John Brown from the National Security Branch at FBI Headquarters will provide a briefing on the threat posed by the Chinese government and the Chinese Communist Party to the economic and national security of the United States RSVP deadline: Friday, August 21
+- Executive Assistant Director John Brown from the National Security Branch at FBI Headquarters highlighted the threat posed by the Chinese government and the Chinese Communist Party to the economic and national security of the United States.

 - A Secret Service agent provided a fascinating briefing on counterfeit currency.